-Maintenance includes both proactive and reactive procedures that occur throughout the year.
-An exceptional effort must be made to avoid negative effects that may take place when maintaining both the hardscape and landscape features of the beach and primary dune system.
 Proactive efforts to protect and stabilize the resource include the continued oversight and care of man-made structures such as access points and fencing, beach grass planting, and filling of primary dune escarpments with sand cleaned of debris reclaimed from the road surface of Beach Avenue and sand obtained through permitting from dredging or other sources.

-Removal of debris in order to provide our citizens and visitors with a litter free beach, removal of excessive amounts of debris and fly infested seaweed that has been declared a health hazard, and emergency measures conducted in the wake of severe weather events are all reactive responses to man-made or naturally occurring actions.
+Removal of man-made debris in order to provide our citizens and visitors with a litter free beach, removal of excessive amounts of fly infested seaweed that has been declared a health hazard, and emergency measures conducted in the wake of severe weather events, are all reactive responses to man-made or naturally occurring actions.

-Keeping the beach litter free consists of special, episodic, and scheduled maintenance to remove a range of man-made materials from the beach and primary dune.
+Keeping the beach litter free consists of seasonal, special, and episodic maintenance to remove a range of man-made materials from the beach and primary dune.
 Marine debris from recreational, commercial and fishing boats is often caught up in the wrack line.
 Landside litter, including plastic bags and pieces, balloons, trash and garbage, often blows up into the primary dune and beach grass areas.
 Cleaning efforts typically include the removal of a mixture of these materials.